Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Number of US servers: To bypass local blackouts on ESPN+, a VPN needs servers in multiple US states.

-International servers: To access NHL.TV, the VPN should have servers in locations where the service is available, like Europe or Canada.
+International servers: To access NHL.TV, the VPN should have servers in locations where the service is available, like in Europe.

 Speed: Fast connection speeds are essential for streaming HD NHL games without buffering or lag.